 Yes, claim information is available online.
 You can access this information by registering for PIERS.
 Again, you will need to have the injured worker's name, case number and date of service.

 3. What is the Wyoming Workers' Compensation fee schedule?

 You can find our fee schedule by accessing our Rules & Regulations, chapter 9 page 9-2.

 4. Where do I mail my bills?

-You will need to mail your bills along with all medical notes to either one of these:
+You will need to mail your bills along with all medical notes to the address below:

 5. What should accompany my bills?

 Any and all medical notes that support the billed codes must accompany your bills.